Brandon-Rozek/website/content/blog/value-shift.md

 Russ then remarks on one of his key points.

-> One of the weidest parts of the decision, as Paul pints out, is that once you become a vampire, what you like and what you dislike change.
+> One of the weirdest parts of the decision, as Paul pints out, is that once you become a vampire, what you like and what you dislike change.

 Let's look at it in terms of value iteration.
 The value of becoming a vampire is equal to the reward during the initial transformation plus the discounted value of living life after the transformation.
 $$